Drafter

 B. King County's apportioned property tax revenues for each calendar year will be reduced by the amount equal to revenues received by the city of Bellevue from the King County Transportation District or its successor, in the previous calendar year.
 King County's apportioned property tax revenues for each calendar year cannot be less than zero;

-C. Once King County's maximum apportionments have been met as specified in subsection A. of this section, the county assessor will cease apportionments from the County levy, regardless of whether the tax increment area is fully sunset or whether the sponsoring jurisdiction has provided the certification described in RCW 39.114.050;
+E. Once King County's commitment of support has been met under either subsection A. or D. of this section, then the county assessor will cease apportionments from the county levy, regardless of whether the tax increment area is fully sunset or whether the sponsoring jurisdiction has provided the certification described in RCW 39.114.050;

 SECTION 2.
 The authority granted in this ordinance is supplemental to all other powers of the county, and nothing in this ordinance shall be construed as limiting or restricting any powers or authority conferred upon the county by law.